Rote Learning Considered Useful: Generalizing over Memorized Data in LLMs: Memorize-then-Generalize Framework

 \subsection{The Framework}

 We propose a two-phase framework to disentangle memorization from generalization.
-In Phase 1, the model rote memorizes subject–object pairs, isolating pure memorization.
-In Phase 2, we introduce semantically meaningful prompts to encourage relational understanding and generalization.
+As shown in Figure~\ref{fig:overview}, in Phase-1, the model rote memorizes subject–object pairs, isolating pure memorization.
+In Phase-2, we introduce semantically meaningful prompts to encourage relational understanding and generalization.
+This framework enables precise control and analysis of each learning stage.

-\paragraph{Phase 1: Rote Memorization.} The model learns subject-object pairs using a semantically meaningless key token.
-This artificial prompt minimizes linguistic variability, removes semantic cues, and ensures that all factual associations are stored only through rote memorization, without relying on language understanding.
-We did the next-token prediction unsupervised training here.
+\textbf{Phase-1: Rote Memorization.} The model learns subject-object pairs using a synthetic key token.
+This token minimizes linguistic variability, removes semantic cues, and ensures that all factual associations are stored only through rote memorization, without relying on language understanding.
+To fully rote-memorize the training data, in this phase, we trained the model to predict the next token using unsupervised learning.

-\paragraph{Phase 2: Generalization.} We continue to do supervised fine-tuning on a subset of the memorized pairs using semantically meaningful prompts, denoted as $\trainPrompt$, where the predicted label is the correct object.
-This phase aligns the previously meaningless key token with the semantics of $\trainPrompt$.
-The intuition is: since the model has already memorized all subject-object associations under the same key token, fine-tuning with a specific prompt should enable it to retrieve facts when prompted with similar semantics.
+\textbf{Phase-2: Generalization.} In this phase, we perform supervised fine-tuning on a subset of the memorized subject–object pairs (say the number of training samples $ = k$), using semantically meaningful prompts, denoted as $\trainPrompt$, with the correct object as the target label.
+The goal of this stage is to align the previously arbitrary key token with the semantics of $\trainPrompt$.
+Intuitively, once the model has memorized all subject–object associations under a key token, fine-tuning with meaningful prompts attaches semantic information to that token, allowing the model to recall the memorized facts when queried with semantically related prompts.

-\paragraph{Evaluation.} To assess whether the model truly generalizes, we evaluate its performance across 3 increasingly challenging settings.
+\textbf{Evaluation.} To assess whether the model truly generalizes, we evaluate its performance across 3 increasingly challenging settings.
+These three generalization settings are also illustrated in Figure~\ref{fig:overview}.

-(a) \textit{Unseen facts}: Can the model retrieve unseen facts (excluded from the phase 2 of the framework) using the training prompts?
-Our aim is to evaluate whether the model has learned the underlying relation or simply memorized specific examples used in phase 2.
+(a) \textit{Unseen associations}: Can the model retrieve facts excluded from Phase-2 using the training prompts?
+This tests whether it learned the underlying relation rather than just memorizing examples.

-(b) \textit{Unseen prompts}: Can the model retrieve all facts using new prompts that are semantically similar to the training prompt in phase 2?
+(b) \textit{Unseen prompts}: Can the model retrieve all facts using new prompts that are semantically similar to the training prompt in Phase-2?
 Our goal is to evaluate whether the model has internalized the semantics of the training prompt and can generalize beyond exact-match training prompts.